dotnet/csharplang/proposals/span-safety.md

 1. `Span<T>` is semantically a struct containing a reference and a range - `(ref T data, int length)`.
 Regardless of actual implementation, writes to such struct would not be atomic.
 Concurrent "tearing" of such struct would lead to the possibility of `length` not matching the `data`, causing out-of-range accesses and type-safety violations, which ultimately could result in GC heap corruption in seemingly "safe" code.
 2. Some implementations of `Span<T>` literally contain a managed pointer in one of its fields.
 Managed pointers are not supported as fields of heap objects and code that manages to put a managed pointer on the GC heap typically crashes at JIT time.
 3. It is permitted for a `Span<T>` to refer to data in the local stack frame - individual local variables or `stackalloc`-ed arrays.
-A scenario when an instance of a `Span<T>` outlives the referred data to would lead to undefined behavior, including type-safety violations and heap corruptions.
+A scenario when an instance of a `Span<T>` outlives the referred data would lead to undefined behavior, including type-safety violations and heap corruptions.

 All the above problems would be alleviated if instances of `Span<T>` would be allowed as stack data types only.
 In fact for the `#3` we need a stronger guarantee.
 Details on that to follow below.